SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/ThematicMap/GraphProperties.md

 - Add fields: Click the Add image button on the toolbar to display the field list , check the box before a certain field (you can check more boxes), or click Expression... at the bottom to display the SQL Expression dialog box and construct a field expression, and then click OK to add to the fields or field expressions to the list as thematic variables.

 - Delete fields: Select the thematic variables you want to remove from the list and click the Remove image button on the toolbar to remove them.
 - Up and Down:  You can move the thematic variables up or down with the buttons.
-The position of variables will affect the result of grpah maps.
+The position of variables will affect the result of graph maps.

 **Style**: You can set styles for variables in the list by clicking "Style" image button in the toolbar.
 Or you can double click the style in every field to change the style.